IvanHanonoCozzetti/ML-solar-irradiance-prediction-IoT-App/README.md

 5. On the left, you should see your local machine files and the Raspberry Pi Pico files.
 6. If no library called "lib" exists within the pico files, create a new directory with that name.
 7. Then, from the extracted umqtt folder, open it and copy the *umqtt* folder inside the *lib* directory.

+#### Python Libraries
+Python should be installed on your machine.
+To verify this, run `python3 --version` on a terminal (otherwise install it from the [Python website](https://www.python.org/downloads/), this is a simple installation). <br>
+**NOTE:** You must have `Python 3.9` **or higher** Installed, as some code implementations in the thread run use methods only available since that version.<br>
+1. Clone the project from GitHub into the directory you with to have the project `git clone https://github.com/IvanHanonoCozzetti/ML-solar-irradiance-prediction-IoT-App.git`
+2. On a terminal, within the project's directory, run `pip install -r requirements.txt`<br>
+This will install:
+  - asyncio
+  - streamlit
+  - pandas
+  - numpy
+  - matplotlib
+  - seaborn
+  - requests
+  - scikit-learn
+  - plotly

+#### NodeJS
+1. Open a terminal and run the commands below:
+   - `sudo apt update`
+   - `sudo apt install nodejs`
+   - `sudo apt install npm`
+2. Verify nodeJS installation by `node -v` and `npm -v` for the npm.

 ### Putting everything together - pinout